A lot of marketers may be wondering…

 - Design a Facebook ad that links to this content.

 - Create a sponsored story in your Facebook Ads Manager and set your targeting/bid amount.

 This is just one example of how inbound and outbound can work together effectively, presenting prospects with a more well-rounded view of your brand.
 For companies that wish to build meaningful connections with customers while maximizing their reach in this way, the hybrid approach can be an invaluable one to employ.

-To explore the state of B2B inbound marketing in 2020, why not check out our brand-new report?
+To explore the state of B2B inbound marketing, why not check out our brand-new report?